 - Stretched canvas

-- Large house-painting brushes 3" wide, foam brush, or a paint roller for an even coat of paint.
+- Large house-painting brushes 3 inches wide, foam brush, or a paint roller for an even coat of paint.
 For smaller canvases use smaller versions of these tools, but the largest possible to do the job.

 - Fine sandpaper if you want to sand the layers of gesso for a smoother surface